sagastya/Pymaceuticals/README.md

     * the number of mice still alive through the course of treatment (Survival Rate)
 2. A bar graph that compares the total % tumor change for each drug across the full 45 days

-The conclusion made after the Analysis:
+The conclusion derived from the Analysis: